ChavezMarchant/ChavezMarchant/README.md

 ### Hi there 👋

+Studying for a Bachelors Degree of Computer Systems Engineering at University of Newcastle, Australia

 <!--
 **ChavezMarchant/ChavezMarchant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.